-The Duke University Department of Neurology recognizes that the diversity of its community – including clinicians, researchers, trainees, leadership, and staff – is a necessary component of its mission of world-class patient care, education, and research.
+The Duke Department of Neurology recognizes that an equitable, diverse, and inclusive community – including its clinicians, researchers, trainees, leadership, and staff – is a necessary part of its mission of world-class patient care, education, and research.
 Our department is committed to building and maintaining a diverse and inclusive community where all members thrive in a welcoming and engaging environment.
-Our ongoing projects Click on the categories below or the items on the menu to the right to learn more about these efforts.
+Click on the categories below or the items on the menu to the right to learn more about these efforts.

 Diversity, Inclusion, and Anti-racism within the School of Medicine

 Duke University and the Duke School of Medicine are committed both to improving diversity and inclusion, and to an anti-racist, equitable agenda.
 In June 2020, Duke University and the School of Medicine took steps to acknowledge and address systemic racism, both within their institutions and across the nation, with particular emphasis on the effects racism has on Black communities and individuals.
 On Tuesday, June 16, Duke University held "Living While Black," an all-day symposium bringing together distinguished Black faculty, students and staff.
 Speakers discussed the history of race and racism within Duke and the United States, their personal perspectives as Black individuals at Duke, and steps toward an equitable, anti-racist future.
 Later that day, Dean Mary Klotman, MD, addressed race and racism within the Duke University School of Medicine with "Turning a Moment into a Movement: Dismantling Racism in the Duke University School of Medicine."
 Klotman acknowledged the grief and anger Black individuals and communities are feeling and vowed that the School would make structural changes to become a more equitable institution.
 Read more about these efforts here.